Return to the Cognitive Enhancement Research Institute

 We have attempted to put something on this site for everybody.
 However, we wish to remind all visitors that this site contains only a small fraction of the total literature that we have available.
 Please do not assume that we do not have information and/or resources that you do not find on this site.

-The CERI Home Page (index.shtml) is the hub for this site.
+The CERI Home Page (index.htm) is the hub for this site.
 Like spokes on a wheel, this home page is directly or indirectly linked to all of the menus and files on this site.

 In many cases, the Home Page is linked to a satelite page which serves as a hub to a smaller collection of related files.
 For example, the Home Page is connected to the Downs Syndrome Page, which serves as a gateway to all the files dealing with the subject of Downs syndrome.
 The Downs Page has five links to major articles and five links to sidebars.
 The sidebars are also linked within each of the articles.
 While this may seem complicated (it is), it is also simple: links are placed at multiple spots that makes it convenient to the browser (you) to reference related information.
 For example, the sidebar on free radicals is linked to each use of the term in the Antioxidant Intervention in Downs Syndrome article.